-When students earn less than a 2.0 term GPA for two consecutive terms, they are placed on Second Academic Warning.
-At this stage, students are required to meet with an academic advisor and complete the Second Academic Warning worksheet.
-The worksheet must be submitted to Admissions and Records no later than 5 p.m., on Monday of the second week of the following term.
-If students are preregistered and fail to complete these steps, their registrations will be voided and a full tuition and fees refund issued.
-(Bookstore expenses may not be refundable.)
-Second academic warning students will be prevented from registering for one calendar year or until such time as they complete the Second Academic Warning worksheet.
+When students earn less than a 2.0 term GPA for two consecutive terms, they are placed on second academic warning.
+At this stage, students are required to meet with an academic advisor and complete the second academic warning worksheet.
+The worksheet must be submitted to Admissions and Records no later than 5 p.m. on Monday of the second week of the following term.
+If students are preregistered and fail to complete these steps, their registrations will be voided and a full tuition and fees refund issued (bookstore expenses may not be refundable).
+Second academic warning students will be prevented from registering for one calendar year or until they complete the second academic warning worksheet.

 Third Academic Warning

-When students earn less than a 2.0 term GPA for three consecutive terms, they are placed on Third Academic Warning.
-In order to attend classes, students must complete the Academic Reinstatement petition with their advisor and submit the petition to Admissions and Records no later than 5 p.m., on Monday of the second week of the following term.
+When students earn less than a 2.0 term GPA for three consecutive terms, they are placed on third academic warning.
+At this stage, students must complete the academic reinstatement petition with their advisor and submit the petition to Admissions and Records no later than 5 p.m. on Monday of the second week of the following term.
 The Academic Reinstatement Committee will review completed petitions no later than Wednesday of that week.
 The Committee has three options:

 All petitions are final and are not subject to appeal unless there is information pertinent to the outcome that was not submitted at the time of the initial request.

-Note: All students on Third Academic Warning are required to participate in an activity (or activities) specifically chosen to address why they received three academic warnings.
-Depending on circumstances, this could be attending a study skills class or workshop; meeting with a personal counselor to talk about time management, stress management, depression or other personal situations; attending a career counseling workshop or class; or other option recommended by the advisor.
+Note: Students on third academic warning may be required to participate in an activity or activities specifically chosen to address why they received three academic warnings.
+Depending on circumstances, this could be: attending a study skills class or workshop; meeting with a personal counselor to talk about time management, stress management, or life situations; attending a career counseling workshop or class; other options recommended by the advisor.
 If students do not follow through with this activity or activities, they will be dropped from that term’s classes.
 Financial aid recipients will need to pay back a prorated amount of their funding.
-See the Financial Aid withdrawal penalty policy.
+See the financial aid withdrawal penalty policy.

 Fourth Academic Warning